codeigniter4/CodeIgniter4/user_guide_src/source/incoming/message.rst

 HTTP Messages
 =============

-The Message class provides an interface to the portions of an HTTP message that is common to both requests and responses, including the message body, protocol version, utilities for working with the headers, and methods for handling content negotiation.
+The Message class provides an interface to the portions of an HTTP message that are common to both requests and responses, including the message body, protocol version, utilities for working with the headers, and methods for handling content negotiation.